oitee/oitee.github.io/_posts/2021-08-05-memoization.md

 ## Takeaway

 - Memoization is an efficient tool to save return values of functions, which can save time when the same function is expected to be called multiple times with the same set of arguments.
+However, memoization will work only with pure functions.

-- Memoization is a **practical implementation of functional programming:** we are passing functions as arguments to another function, and we are setting functions as return values of other functions.
-Thus, memoisation shows [how functions can be treated as first-class citizens in JavaScript.](https://oitee.github.io/2021/07/11/higher-order-functions.html)
+- Memoization is a **practical use-case of functional programming:** we are passing functions as arguments to another function, and we are setting functions as return values of other functions.
+Thus, memoization shows [how functions can be treated as first-class citizens in JavaScript.](https://oitee.github.io/2021/07/11/higher-order-functions.html)